humanitec-architecture/example-library/resource-graph-patterns/config-pattern/README.md

 3. The last `config` Resource Definition [`config-developer-overrides.yaml`](./resource-definitions/config-developer-overrides.yaml) allows developers to provide their overrides that can tune the resource that they request.

+In practice, you may choose to maintain the Resource Definitions for the platform team and the developers in different git repositories to separate out access permissions.

 ## Run the demo